-Harvey Weinstein's lawyer isn't a bad woman.
-She's a bad person.
+OPINION: Weinstein's lawyer isn't a bad woman, she's a bad person

-It is human nature to be skeptical or have conflicting feelings on a topic to the point of indecisiveness.
-Because we are smack dab in the information age, people seem to lean more toward data and numbers over, say, emotion.
-To prove any point, people now want cold hard facts and numbers to sway them rather than a pathos-based argument.
+Smack dab in the age of information, people seem to lean more toward data and numbers over emotion.
+They want cold hard facts and numbers to sway them rather than a pathos-based argument.
 This strategy is useful when discussing an issue like climate change, for example.
 But what about matters of human experience?

 With the Harvey Weinstein trial reaching its verdict as of Monday, Feb.
 24, I am baffled at the trail of media coverage and sound bites made in defense of Weinstein over the span of nearly 30 years and picking up along with the accusations.
 In those 30 years Weinstein reached at least eight settlements until his most recent trial in which six women took the stand and proved him guilty of sexual assault and rape.
 However, he was found not guilty of predatory sexual assault.

 Whether one believes that the verdicts are a fair reflection and consequence of his accusations is only for the individual to decide.
 Rape has never been treated fairly in the American justice system — just look at the backlog of untested rape kits, according to Vox.
 What can be fairly analyzed are the attitudes of those not directly involved in the situation and how the media and figureheads alike have continued to maintain a longstanding feeling of disbelief toward victims and survivors of abuse.